Hazard Insurance

 HAZARD VS. HOMEOWNERS INSURANCE

 Hazard insurance is not a separate policy but a part of homeowners insurance that covers your home’s structure, often called dwelling coverage.
-On the other hand, a standard homeowners policy also includes protections beyond hazards, such as personal property, liability and loss of use coverage.
+On the other hand, a standard homeowners policy also includes financial protection beyond hazards, such as personal property, liability and loss of use coverage.
 In short, hazard insurance is one piece of the broader protection you get with homeowners insurance.

 What Does Hazard Insurance Cover?